-The following table illustrates the impact that key drivers-such as water inflows and gas prices-can have on BC Hydro's earnings, separated between ratepayer and shareholder risk.
-The combined effect of these drivers, which are largely beyond BC Hydro's control, results in range of values of income before regulatory transfers of as much as \$200 to \$900 million in each year.
+The following table illustrates the impact that key drivers-such as water inflows and gas prices-can have on BC Hydro's earnings.
+Each separate item in the sensitivity analysis assumes the others are held constant.
+The combined effect of these drivers, which are largely beyond BC Hydro's control, results in range of values of income before regulatory transfers of as much as \$200 to \$500 million in each year.